top of page

 What is Autism?

-ASD is defined by a certain set of behaviors and is a "spectrum condition" that affects individuals differently and to varying degrees.
+ASD is characterized by a range of behaviors and is considered a "spectrum condition" because it affects individuals in different ways and with varying degrees of severity.

 Autism Research